 Smart Objects: The "Things" in IoT, Sensors, Actuators, and Smart Objects, Workflow of a Sensor in a typical system, Classification of Sensors, Sampling DAC and ADC conversion.
 Introduction to Actuators: Workflow of an Actuator in a typical system, Classification of Actuators.
-Types of Sensors, Interfacing concepts to embedded systems.
+Types of Sensors.